MarcellVokk/bfme-foundation-project/README.md

 If you are a developer, we have made all of this realy easy to implement into your own project!
 You can also find other tools here than can be realy useful for other applications.

 ## OnlineKit

+*Developed by The Online Battle Arena Team (Beterwel, MarcellVokk)*

 <a href="https://github.com/MarcellVokk/bfme-online-kit">
     <img src="https://img.shields.io/badge/GitHub-OnlineKit-lime"/>
 </a>